yvt/openspades/README.md

 ### On Windows (with Visual Studio)
 1. Get the required software.
   * CMake 2.8+
+  * PowerShell 5.0
+    * Integrated with Windows 10.
+    * Older versions are not tested, but might work
   * *Visual Studio 2015*
     * VS2013 is no longer supported, but might work
 2. Grab the source code: